 CBAM Solutions for

 End to end Carbon Border Adjustment Mechanism (CBAM) compliance for exporters of cement, iron and steel, aluminium, fertilisers, electricity and hydrogen in India and worldwide, and for the EU importers who declare them.
-Embedded emissions measured, verified and reported, and CBAM certificates managed, as one accountable engagement delivered from Mumbai.
+Embedded emissions measured, reported and planned for certificates, as one accountable engagement delivered from Mumbai.

 Measure · Verify · ReportSix covered goodsIndia and worldwide delivery